This article has links to products and services we love, which we may make commission from.

 Morning: Luss, Tyndrum, and Loch Awe

-Start the day with breakfast, hopefully, a full Scottish including haggis, black pudding and potato scone then head out to Luss to visit a postcard-perfect village on the bonny banks of Loch Lomond.
+Start the day early with breakfast—hopefully a full Scottish breakfast including haggis, black pudding, and potato scone—then head out for a quick stopover in Luss to visit a postcard-perfect village on the bonny banks of Loch Lomond.

-Once you have enjoyed the charms of Luss, your journey now takes you to Oban.
+Once you have enjoyed the charms of Luss, your journey will take you to Oban.

-The drive is around 1 hour 40 minutes but can take much longer as this is a very popular route for tourists.
+The drive is just under two hours, but it can take much longer as this is a popular tourist route.

 As you wind your way up from Crianlarich (pronounced Cree-an-la-rich, the ch is the same as the ch at the end of the loch), the mountains begin to take shape and tower over you.